-- Brush removal (as needed to provide sufficient access). - Performing a geophysical survey using advanced classification across the MRS. - Performing subsurface MEC removal for items identified as targets of interest based on advanced sensors. - Implementation of an educational awareness program.
+- Brush removal (as needed to provide sufficient access). - Performing a geophysical survey using advanced classification across the project areas. - Performing subsurface MEC removal for items identified as targets of interest based on advanced sensors. - Implementation of an educational awareness program.